SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

 Jun 04, 2020 5:04:57 PM io.spine.server.Server shutdown
 INFO: Server shut down.
 ```
 The first line tells which Gradle task we run.
-The following couple of lines is server-side
+The following couple of lines is the server-side
-inform that the server was started.
+logging that informs us that the server was started.

 The line with “Hello World!” text is the “meat” of this example suite.
 It is what our `ProcessManager` (called `Console`) does in response to the `Print` command received